 Intelligence is vital to the Army’s success.
 Highly trained Intelligence Corps soldiers work behind the scenes, gathering and interpreting information and passing it along to commanders so they can make important tactical decisions.

-The Intelligence Corps is currently deployed in active operations across the globe.
+The Intelligence Corps is currently deployed in over 20 active operations across the globe.

 Everyday is a fresh challenge Ben, 25